Tureckiy-zart/TUI/docs/workflows/foundation/COMPONENT_CREATION_PIPELINE.md

 * Token mapping design (C2) not followed
 * API contract (C3) not followed
 * Required tokens do not exist
+* **Motion GAP not resolved** — Component has state/spatial changes but motion not applied and NO MOTION BY DESIGN not documented
+* **Raw motion values used** — Raw duration/easing/transition values detected instead of motion tokens
+* **Reduced motion not supported** — Motion does not respect `prefers-reduced-motion` preferences

 **Action on BLOCKING:** Fix implementation to follow token mapping and API contract, then proceed.